-Beloved, the Lord Jesus is calling you today to begin to see your time of prayer not principally as a time to change God’s mind toward you or change your situation, but rather as a time to enjoy intimacy with your heavenly Father thus be transformed more into Christlikeness.
+Beloved, the Lord Jesus is calling you today to begin to see your time of prayer not principally as a time to change God’s mind toward you or to change your situation, but rather as a time to enjoy intimacy with your heavenly Father and thus be changed more into Christlikeness.

 2 Corinthians 3:18 – NIV